Equipment and machinery

 CE markings

-By CE marking a product, the manufacturer, importer or distributor has ensured that it meets the essential requirements for safety and public health.
-The CE marking does not, however, indicate the quality or durability of the product.
-Only if it meets these essential requirements.
+By CE-marking a product the manufacturer, importer or distributorthe indicates that that it meets the essential requirements for safety and general health.
+However, the CE-marking does not indicate the quality or durability of the product.
+Only that it meets the aforementioned basic requirements.

 Goods passport

-The CE marking has sometimes been similar to a product passport where CE-marked products have free cross-border flow within the EEA/EU.
-The safety requirements are harmonised in the internal market of the European Economic Area and are based on European acts on the product in question.
+The CE-marking has sometimes been likened to a product passport, as CE-marking have free flow across borders within the EEA/EU.
+These are requirements that are standardized in the internal market of the European Economic Area and are based on EU directives on the product concerned.

 Penalties